Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization

 \subsection{Conclusion}

 It is important to recognize that the field of Energy-Based Models has undergone significant advancements in recent years, with the development of numerous scalable approaches.
-For examples of such progress, we refer readers to recent works by \cite{geng2024improving, carbone2023efficient, du2021improved,gao2021learning} and other the references therein.
-Additionally, we recommend the comprehensive tutorial by \cite{song2021train, carbone2024hitchhiker} for an overview of training methods for EBMs.
-Given these advancements, it is reasonable to expect that by incorporating more sophisticated techniques into our basic Algorithm \ref{algorithm-ebm}, it may be possible to scale the method to handle high-dimensional setups, such as image data.
+For examples of such progress, we refer readers to recent works by \citep{geng2024improving, carbone2023efficient, du2021improved,gao2021learning} and other the references therein.
+Additionally, we recommend the comprehensive tutorial by \citep{song2021train, carbone2024hitchhiker} for an overview of training methods for EBMs.
+Given these advancements, it is reasonable to expect that by incorporating more sophisticated techniques into our basic Algorithm \ref{alg:ebieot-nn}, it may be possible to scale the method to handle high-dimensional setups, such as image data.
 However, exploring these scaling techniques is beyond the scope of the current paper, which primarily focuses on the general methodology for semi-supervised domain translation.
-The investigation of methods to further scale our approach as a promising future research avenue.
+We leave the development of methods for further scaling our approach as a promising direction for future research.